 Āsana or general postures, Mudrā or special postures, Prāṇāyāma or seated breathing,

-Dhyānam or seated meditation and Chanting or sound and voice work.
+Dhyānam or seated meditation and Adhyayanam or chanting and sound practice.

-- The Integration of Yoga postures with slow meditative movement blended with profound breathing, mindful attention and in certain situations chanting processes.
+- The Integration of Yoga Āsana with slow meditative movement blended with profound breathing, mindful attention and in certain situations chanting processes.

 - Our Yoga practice as a personalised process that moves from a short term practice adapted to our outer limitations towards a longer term practice that explores our inner potentials.